Asymmetrically Weighted Dowker Persistence and Applications in Dynamical Systems: Experimental Results

 \section{Experimental Results}

-Computationally, we build the weighted directed graphs and compute the shortest path distance using NetworkX (\cite{networkX}).
+In this section, we present illustrative examples of our methodology.
+We first build directed graphs and compute the shortest path distance using NetworkX (\cite{networkX}).
 This distance matrix is then used as a sub-level set filtration of binary relations for computing Dowker persistence, performed by Hellmer and Spali{\'n}ski's pyDowker (\cite{hellmer2024density}), which produces a simplex tree in the popular computational geometry and topology library Gudhi (\cite{boissonnat2014simplex}).
 This pipeline is available as an installable Python library (details in Section \ref{sec:code}).